prahladyeri/prahladyeri.github.io/_posts/2016-02-07-linux-desktop-survey-project-feb2016.md

 > Stability and security are the most important factors for me.

-Another option I should have added here was `Stability and security`{.highlighter-rouge} since these are the very foundations upon which linux sits.
+Another option I should have added here was `Stability and security` since these are the very foundations upon which linux sits.

 ------------------------------------------------------------------------